The Ultimate Expat Guide to Internet Providers in Spain: Best Broadband Deals for 2026

 Movistar (Telefónica): The heritage brand.
 They own most of the infrastructure.
 If you're looking for the most reliable home internet providers in rural areas, Movistar is often the default.

-Orange: The premium flagship of the newly formed MasOrange giant.
-It is the go-to choice for families and entertainment lovers, offering extensive TV packages for the home that include everything from La Liga football to Disney+.
-By using the group's award-winning infrastructure, it guarantees top-tier speed and stability.
+Orange: The premium flagship of the newly formed MasOrange giant (include the companies Orange, MásMóvil, and Yoigo).
+It is the go-to choice for families and entertainment lovers, offering extensive TV packages for the home that include everything from LaLiga or Champions league football to Disney+, Netflix, Prime or HBO.
+By using the group's award-winning infrastructure (the fibre broadband of the MasOrange group has been chosen as the best in Spain in 2025), it guarantees top-tier speed and stability.

 Yoigo: Also part of the MasOrange group, Yoigo has built its reputation on being the "non-traditional" operator.
-Known for its quirky branding and high customer satisfaction scores, it offers some of the most transparent high-speed fibre options, all backed by the same top-rated nPerf network.
+Known for its quirky branding and high customer satisfaction scores, it offers some of the most transparent high-speed fibre options, all backed by the same top-rated MasOrange network.

 MásMóvil: The brand that gives the MasOrange group its focus on value.
 It provides a dependable, no-frills broadband service that just works.
-For expats who want the reliability of Spain's best-rated infrastructure but at a more accessible price point for their home connection, MásMóvil is a fantastic middle-ground option.
+For expats who want the reliability of Spain's best-rated fiber but at a more accessible price point for their home connection, MásMóvil is a fantastic middle-ground option.

 The Best "Expat-Friendly" Choices